nyjackson/SBA-307/README.md

 ### about.html ###
 Description about the site and its purpose.
 Featuers a brief introduction, gif, p, footer, and nav.
 Accessible via the "About" in the navbar.
 ### accountLogin.html ###
 Login to your account on AllStats via username/email and password.
-Accessible via the "Account" in the navbar.
+Accessible via the "Account" in the navbar or through the "Have an account?" link in accountRegistration.html.
 ### accountRegistration.html ###
 Register for an account on AllStats by inputting your username, email, and password.
 Accessible via the "Don't have an account?" link under the login button in accountLogin.html.
 ### article.html ###
 (TBW)
 ### games.html ###
-Look at all the games across your connected platforms.
 This page aims to show you all the games registered to your accounts, a brief description and statistics on each game, a few, or all of them!
 Want to see how many hours you've played on the Sims vs Black Ops 2 on one platform?
 Here you would see that information.
 ### index.html ###
 Home page of AllStats.gg, contains a welcome banner and a table including the most played games by the community across platforms.
 Can filter based on platform type and/or player count.
+Accessible via the logo in the nav bar or "Home".
 ## CSS Pages ##
 All pages are located in the "styles" folder in SBA-307.
 Each stylesheet corresponds to its html file with the same name.
 ### style.css ###